KrisAirdancer/dungeons-and-dragons/dungeon-masters-notes.md

 ## Sticky

-- "If you're spending more time prepping than your players spend playing a quest, you're spending too much time on prep." - TODO: Citation
+- "If you're spending more time prepping than your players spend playing a quest, you're spending too much time on prep." - Unkown
-- "Prep as little as possible." - TODO: Citation
+- "Prep as little as possible." - Unkown

 ## January 29, 2023